 Produce no waste – Explore the development projects that make sensitive use of resources and re-use materials where possible.

-Design from patterns to detail – Analysis of wider aspirations to created more focused aims and functions.
+Design from patterns to detail – Analysis of wider aspirations to create more focused aims and functions.

 Integrate rather than segregate – Look at ways to integrate my designs into wider the Permaculture community.